8BitJustin/Taxsite2018/README.md

 Added &amp; to Corporate &amp; Partnership Returns text.
 Made overlay background darker (from .6 to .75).
 Reduced footer text size at smaller resolution.

+3/7/2018 Post release
+Reduced image size of home background to improve load times (reduced by half).
+Added text drop shadow to testimonials go bring them out more and not blend in with the background as much.